rjkoh/Golang-assessment-API-main/README.md

 8. Run `go run main.go` in the terminal.
 Ensure you are in the `Golang-assessment-API-main/cmd/main/` directory

 9. The API is now ready.
-To test locally, please use local hose port 9010.
+To test locally, please use local host port 9010.
     - For registering students, use Request URL `localhost:9010/api/register`
     - For finding common students, use Request URL `localhost:9010/api/commonstudents?teacher=...` with the teacher's emails
     - For suspending a student, use Request URL `localhost:9010/api/suspend`